Clinically Enhanced Pharmacist Independent Prescribing

 - Part 1 – Cardiff University application process

 You need to describe the proposed area (scope of practice) and group of patients you will be prescribing for, and have considered how and with whom to spend time with learning in practice.

 The DSMP must complete a section of the form, providing contact details that they meet the requirements to be a DSMP, whether they have had experience of teaching/supervision and assessment and to state whether they are related to you, your friend or your partner.

 Postgraduate Admissions Team

 School of Pharmacy and Pharmaceutical Sciences

-The Workforce Education and Development Services (WEDS) in Wales usually commission a number of places for pharmacists employed by Health Boards for the September intake.
+Health Education and Improvement Wales (HEIW) usually commission a number of places for pharmacists employed by Health Boards for the September intake.
 Please discuss this possibility with your Health Board leads.

-Sponsored or part-sponsored students (other than WEDS sponsored) will need proof of sponsorship at the time of enrolment.
+Sponsored or part-sponsored students (other than HEIW sponsored) will need proof of sponsorship at the time of enrolment.
 This will be in a form of a letter from your sponsor.

 Additional expenses, that you may incur, include: